PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 2. Switch an Actor off
 3. Set the power for an Actor

-To switch a CraftbeerPi Actor on, you just need to publish a topic via your mqtt brooker:
+To switch a CraftbeerPi Actor on, you just need to publish a topic via your mqtt broker:

 ```
 cbpi/actor/QD7WjbFHWyGKMCCFai4uSW/on